ReilleyFord/Blackbeard/README.md

 Tested on High Sierra and Windows 10

 Simple tool that reads a directory and renames all files based on the users input.
-Very specific tool i made for myself because i got tired of renaming downloaded TV Shows and movies one by one.
+Very specific tool i made for myself because i got tired of renaming downloaded TV Shows and movies one by one in the naming structure that i use.

 How to use
 ==========